mebn/the_binding_of_isaac_clone/README.md

 implementing two or more of the features listed in the exercises under [Extending World of Zuul](#extending-world-of-zuul).

-Additionally, you will properly document your code with JavaDoc style comments, according to the instructions in [Documenting your code](#documenting-your-code).
+Additionally, you will properly document your code with Javadoc style comments, according to the instructions in [Documenting your code](#documenting-your-code).

 ### Base Game